brettin/Aurora-Inferencing/vllm-0.6.6.post2/README.md

    The submit script launches the servers.
 Then launches the python script.

-3. When prompted, enter the number of directories to process (0 to N-1)

-4. The script will:
+3. The script will:
    - Read the hostfile to determine available hosts
-   - Process directories in batches equal to the number of available hosts
+   - Process files in batches equal to the number of available hosts
    - Wait for each batch to complete before starting the next batch
    - Continue until all directories have been processed